jzleetcode/jzleetcode.github.io/src/content/blog/valid_parenthesis.md

 #### Rust

 In many cases, I found Rust tends to be verbose.
 But for this question, Rust is perfect.
-For the 4th branch, no separate emptiness check is needed because Rust's `VecDeque` returns an `Option`.
+For the fourth branch, no separate emptiness check is needed because Rust's `VecDeque` returns an `Option`.

 ```rust
 use std::collections::VecDeque;